ataipek35/DSA210-PROJECT/README.md

 | **Interference with life (1–5)**    | 3.18   | 1.60   | 1   | 1   | 4   | 4    | 5    |
 | **Spending concern (1–5)**          | 2.36   | 1.56   | 1   | 1   | 2   | 4    | 5    |
 | **Hours played per day (numeric)**  | 5.41   | 2.20   | 2   | 4.5 | 4.5 | 7.5  | 7.5  |

+Key observations from the table:

+- Average age of participants was 23.36, with a range from 19 to 31.

+- Daily playtime averaged 5.41 hours, indicating relatively high engagement.

+- Monthly spending showed large variability (mean = 616 TL, SD = 750 TL), suggesting that spending behavior differs significantly across players.

+- Loss-of-control indicators (e.g., “I play longer than intended”, “I find it difficult to stop”) have mean values between 3.18 and 3.45, suggesting a tendency toward moderate-to-high levels of compulsive play.

+- Guild/social pressure had a mean of 2.45, but some participants reported the maximum value of 5, indicating meaningful pressure for certain players.